SharathKumarK06/pollapp/README.md

 # Poll app
 Polling app

 ## Installation
-- Create a directory and go into it
+- Create a directory and cd into it
 ```console
 $ mkdir pollapp
 $ cd pollapp